WeblateOrg/weblate/docs/admin/projects.rst

     The proxy setting needs to be done in context which is used to execute Weblate.
 For the environment it should be set for both server and cron jobs.
-The Git configuration has to be set for the user which is running Weblate.
+The VCS configuration has to be set for the user which is running Weblate.

 .. seealso:: http://curl.haxx.se/docs/manpage.html, http://git-scm.com/docs/git-config